SuperTux/sqrat/README.txt

 need to copy the files in the include directory to some common header path, such as /usr/local/include.

-However, an autotool based build system is included which allows you to install, on POSIX systems, with the familiar
+However, an autotool based build system can be checked out from the SVN repository (not in the relase tar file to reduce file size) which  allows you to install, on POSIX systems, with the familiar commands of

 autotool/configure --prefix=<prefix path>
 make && make install